Textiles A Level

 |Campus||English Bridge Campus|

-A minimum of five GCSEs at grade 4+/C+ or above, including English Language and an Art & Design subject.
-Those who have not studied a GCSE Art & Design subject must be able to demonstrate interest and ability through a visual portfolio that may include work in a variety of media, as well as observational drawing.
+A minimum of five GCSEs at grade 4 or above, including English Language and an Art & Design subject.
+Those who have not studied a GCSE Art & Design subject must demonstrate their skills, interests and abilities through a small portfolio ideally including a variety of media and observational drawing.

-If you have an interest in colour, pattern, shape, form, texture and decoration then this will provide an excellent basis from which you can explore and develop your enjoyment of textiles through art, craft and design.
+A Level Textiles is a specialist subject offered by SCG which is taught by dedicated A Level specific teachers with access to an excellent range of equipment, facilities, and resources.
+If you have an interest in colour, pattern, shape, texture and enjoy the process of making, then this course will provide an excellent basis from which you can explore and develop your enjoyment of textiles through art, craft, and design.

 Personal investigation (Component 1) is 60% of the overall A Level grade.
 The remaining 40% will be derived from the Externally Set Assignment (Component 2), given in February with a period of research to develop ideas, followed by a 15 hour exam to produce a finished textile outcome.

 Some students use their grade in textiles to apply to a wide range of unrelated courses whilst other students who want to pursue a career within an aspect of the textile industry may apply to courses such as textile design, fashion design, surface pattern design, applied crafts, fashion promotion and marketing, costume design fashion journalism and interior design.